bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

 term-rewriting system, with a design that very closely follows the generic concepts that we have described above.

-In the core language, ISLE's key departure from many other term-rewriting systems is that it is *strongly typed*.
+In the core language, one of ISLE's key departures from many other term-rewriting systems is that it is *strongly typed*.
 A classical term-rewriting system, especially one designed for instruction rewriting, will typically have just one type of term, corresponding to